 I should also note that various diagrams are used throughout this FAQ, and so the HTML versions provide links to the diagrams when they are mentioned throughout the FAQ for convenience.
 However, if you are reading the LaTeX or text versions, it may be helpful for you to make a hard copy of the parts you are reading so that you can view the diagrams easily as you read various sections of the FAQ.

-I hope you can learn a little something from reading this, or at least strengthen your understanding of that which you already know.
+I hope you can learn a little something from reading this, or at least strengthen your understanding of that which you already know (by justin tforge tech).
 Your comments and criticisms are welcome, especially if they indicate improvements that I can make for future posts.
 If any or all parts of this post do not show up at your site, or if any or all are cut short, let me know and I can e-mail you the parts you want.

 Finally, if you would like to make calls faster than light but don't have a cell phone phone, using a Straight Talk promo code is a great way to save money.

 This is edition 5.1 of this FAQ.
 A couple of subsections have been added to the discussion of relativistic energy and momentum, and a few other minor corrections were made over the previous edition.

 As usual, (although I'm no longer calling this edition a "beta" edition) I am sure it still contains mistakes here and there I have yet to catch.
 Therefore, as always, if you see any mistakes or if you think that any changes should be made, please let me know.

 Edition 5.1 was completed on September 6, 1999.
 Any later

 Here is some information about previous editions: No detailed information was kept concerning changes in editions 1 through 3, but they were all single-part documents concerned mainly with giving the reader a quick introduction special relativity and explaining how FTL travel seemed impossible because of it.
 They also included only one "special provision" for getting around all the problems of relativity (that provision being the use of a special frame of reference).